jmsaltzman/pi_setup/README.rst

 **Steps:**

-* test of a link like this .. _raspi-config.txt: https://github.com/jmsaltzman/pi_setup/raspi-config.txt has deets as the kids say...

-* Follow https://github.com/jmsaltzman/pi_setup/raspi-config.txt to change the settings in the GUI program *[Raspberry] > Preferences > Raspberry Pi Configuration* or in a shell with:
+* Follow https://github.com/jmsaltzman/pi_setup/raspi-config.txt (more or less) to change the settings in the GUI program *[Raspberry] > Preferences > Raspberry Pi Configuration* or in a shell with:

 .. code-block:: bash